schaubia/exostriker_docs/source/rvs.rst

 Fitting RV data
 ==================

-The radial velocity data can be analyzed utilizing either Levenberg-Marquardt (L-M) or Simplex algorithm, and either Keplerian or Dynamic model.
+The radial velocity data can be analyzed utilizing either Levenberg-Marquardt (L-M) or Simplex algorithms, and either Keplerian or Dynamic model.
 The periodicities in the RV signal are found using the Generalized Lomb-Scargle (GLS) periodogram which scans the data and fits a sinusoidal curve on it.
 GLS o-c provides GLS periodogram of the residuals.
 Fitting with LM algorithm provides information regarding where the data offset is, i.e. it finds the data mean velocity in [m/s].